sbkoth/sbkoth.github.io/content/services/payment-processing.md

 ## Technical Expertise

-- Designs fault-tolerant payment data pipelines with comprehensive data lineage tracking
+- We design fault-tolerant payment data pipelines with comprehensive data lineage tracking
-- Integrates with payment gateways, banking systems and financial service providers
+- We integrate with payment gateways, banking systems and financial service providers
-- Implements real-time stream processing for fraud detection and anomaly identification
+- We implement real-time stream processing for fraud detection and anomaly identification
-- Architects secure cloud-native financial data storage and analytics platforms
+- We architect secure cloud-native financial data storage and analytics platforms
-- Develops automated reconciliation systems with intelligent exception handling
+- We develop automated reconciliation systems with intelligent exception handling